Anchor-Protocol/anchor-earn/README.md

 **NOTE**: currently anchor-earn supports `UST` currency.

 ### Deposit
-For depositing coins on Anchor Protocol, use the following example:
+To deposit coins on Anchor Protocol, use the following example:
 ```ts
     const deposit = await anchorEarn.earn.deposit({
       amount: '...', // amount in natural decimal e.g. 100.5.
 The amount will be handled in macro.